Skip to main content

 When moving a document from your personal folder to a shared folder or from one shared folder to another shared folder, note that the document's owner will change to the new folder's content manager.

-Document abilities
+Document identifier

 Under the document settings, users can also change the unique slug for this document.
 Changing this can give you a more readable name in the URL, but it must be unique.
 Updating this is reflected in real time.
 This could also be used for updates to an embedded dashboard without requiring an engineer to point from one identifier to another, by instead pointing to a fixed, immutable URL.

 AccessBoost allows content managers to enable permission boosting.
-This has security implications.
 AccessBoost ignores an Omni user's database connection role.
 When enabled, the user can run a dashboard and view all of the data that dashboard shows even if they typically would not be able to see content built by SQL.
 AccessBoost only alters the access to the data on a dashboard.
 AccessBoost still respects a user's connection role when the user runs a query at the workbook level.

 AccessBoost may be useful in scenarios where users with connection roles of Querier and Admins that want to share dashboard content with users that have lower level connection roles like Restricted Querier, Viewer and No Access.